VUEngine/VUEngine-Plugins/other/LowPowerIndicator/readme.md

 Usage
 -----

 For the low power indicator to work, you need to first activate it.
-The recommended way is to call the function `LowPowerManager::setActive(LowPowerManager::getInstance(), true);` from your game's main function before calling `Game::start(…);`.
+The recommended way is to call the function `LowPowerManager::setActive(LowPowerManager::getInstance(), true);` from your game's main function before calling `VUEngine::start(…);`.

 The LowPowerManager assumes that characters 2 and 3 of your default font contain the low power indicator image.
 See the VUEngine default font for an example.